 This one is another make-ahead meal that would be great for shorter trips.
 Wrap eggs, cheese, and chorizo into a tortilla, then wrap up and have first thing in the morning!

-Here’s a recipe for a make-ahead camping breakfast burrito to inspire you.
+Check out my recipe for make-ahead camping breakfast burrito to inspire you.

 6. Breakfast Shakes